Understanding The Importance Of SAT Percentile Ranks

 The Critical Reading and Math Section are also scored like the multiple-choice questions of the Writing section.
 A point for each correct answer, ¼ point deducted for wrong ones and no points for a blank answer.
 However, the Grid-in questions in the Math Section do not have a penalty for incorrect answers; they are not given any points.
 These scores are also converted into scaled scores ranging from 200-800 points.

-Points are usually deducted for an incorrect answer for the SAT Test however no points are deducted as penalty towards an incorrect answer for Grid-in questions in the Math section.
+Points are usually deducted for an incorrect answer, however no points are deducted as penalty towards an incorrect answer for Grid-in questions in the Math section.

-You receive SAT score percentiles for every section of the SAT Test.
-To know more about the information you receive on your score card follow http://sat.collegeboard.org/scores/how-sat-is-scored.
+You receive score percentiles for every section of the examination.
+To know more about the information you receive on your score card check the following link: http://sat.collegeboard.org/scores/how-sat-is-scored.